 The Potted Pig is a favourite independent restaurant of ours on Mary Street, with belly pork to die for and great mouthwatering steaks, whilst Le Bistrot Pierre is a French chain selling classics like Beef Bourguignon and has an excellent value 2 course lunch.
 The Plan Cafe in Morgan’s Arcade is a foodie delight for vegan and vegetarians alike.
 For something different, why not eat at The Clink.
 This restaurant attached to Cardiff prison is run by inmates and has some of the best food in the city, but be sure to book in advance or you won’t get in.

-So here is my top 10 things to do in Cardiff.
+So here are my top 10 things to do in Cardiff.
 Tell me have you visited?